On the Convergence Time of Dual Subgradient Methods for Strongly Convex Programs: Convergence Time Analysis

 \subsection{Constraint Violations}

 The analysis of constraint violations is similar to that in \cite{Neely14Arxiv_ConvergenceTime} for general convex programs.
-However, using the improved upper bound of the drift-plus-penalty expression given in Corollary \ref{cor:drift-plus-penality}, the convergence time of constraint violations in strongly convex programs is order-wise better than that in general convex programs.
+However, using the improved upper bound in Lemma \ref{lm:drift-plus-penalty}, the convergence time of constraint violations in strongly convex programs is order-wise better than that in general convex programs.

-\begin{Lem} For any $t_2 > t_1 \geq 0 $, $Q_k(t_2) \geq Q_k(t_1) + \displaystyle{\sum_{\tau=t_1}^{t_2-1} g_k(\mathbf{x}(\tau))}, \forall k\in\{1,2,\ldots,m\}$.
-In particular, for any $t>0$, $Q_k(t) \geq Q_k(0) + \displaystyle{\sum_{\tau=0}^{t-1} g_k(\mathbf{x}(\tau))}, \forall k\in\{1,2,\ldots,m\}$ \end{Lem} \begin{IEEEproof} Fix $k\in\{1,2,\ldots,m\}$.
-Note that $Q_k(t_1+1) = \max\{Q_k(t_1)+g_k(\mathbf{x}(t_1)), 0\} \geq Q_k(t_1) + g_k(\mathbf{x}(t_1))$.
+\begin{Lem} For any $t_2 > t_1 \geq 0 $, $\lambda_k(t_2) \geq \lambda_k(t_1) + c\displaystyle{\sum_{\tau=t_1}^{t_2-1} g_k(\mathbf{x}(\tau))}, \forall k\in\{1,2,\ldots,m\}$.
+In particular, for any $t>0$, $\lambda_k(t) \geq \lambda_k(0) + c\displaystyle{\sum_{\tau=0}^{t-1} g_k(\mathbf{x}(\tau))}, \forall k\in\{1,2,\ldots,m\}$ \end{Lem} \begin{IEEEproof} Fix $k\in\{1,2,\ldots,m\}$.
+Note that $\lambda_k(t_1+1) = \max\{\lambda_k(t_1)+cg_k(\mathbf{x}(t_1)), 0\} \geq \lambda_k(t_1) + cg_k(\mathbf{x}(t_1))$.
 By induction, this lemma follows. \end{IEEEproof}